 Currently there is no confirmed cause for endometriosis, although there are a number of theories that suspect it is linked to:

 - Retrograde menstruation.
 In this theory, menstrual fluid is thought to flow backward into the fallopian tubes and into the reproductive organs instead of exiting the body.
-This is a long-standing theory, although more recent advances tend to look at other possible factors.
+This is a long-standing theory that is sometimes still discussed, although more recent advances tend to look at other possible factors as more likely.

 - Embryonic cell transformation.
 In this theory, it is thought that the body’s cells are affected by irregular hormonal activity during the earliest stages of development.
 This in turn, may turn them into endometrial type implants later in a woman’s life.